Sun Life Financial: Canada

 Sun Life contributes to the local economy as one of the top 5 major employers in the region, with approximately 3,500 employees – more than 40% of Sun Life's employee base in Canada.

 In 2012, Sun Life celebrated the 100th anniversary of its Canadian head office building, located on King Street, right on the border of the Cities of Kitchener and Waterloo.
 The English headquarters is in Waterloo, and most of the French business is done in the main Montreal office.
 There are also offices in Toronto, Vancouver, Halifax and Ottawa.

 In early 2023, Sun Life's Sponsored Markets business was acquired by Securian Canada.

 United States

 Sun Life U.S. has the sixth-largest group benefits business in the United States and serves more than 60,000 employers in small, medium and large workplaces.

 In 2018, Sun Life U.S. was named one of the Top Places to Work in Massachusetts for 2018 by The Boston Globe.

 Sun Life Asset Management

+The London office, designed by Septimus Warwick in 1928.
+It is now part of Canada House.

 Sun Life's asset management operation includes subsidiaries: